 Cubbon Park Morning – I shouldn’t be spending way too much time writing this with my exams stacked up on my back.
 But anyway, I promised myself I won’t take long.
+I’ve visited many places in Bangalore and this park shall be my favorite in the city.

 So take a minute break to give this piece a little love.
 So here’s how it went-my Cubbon Park morning walk!

 I went to this Cubbon Park morning in Bangalore about a month ago, but I still can’t get its peaceful environment out of my mind.
+If you’re lucky, visit it on a Sunday morning to visit the Cubbon’s Dog park – that’s another paradise.

 To be honest with you, it’s like any other park out there.
 It’s how one visualizes an ideal park on an ideal morning.